soofstad/react-oauth2-pkce/README.md

   tokenEndpoint: string  // Required
   // Which URL the auth provider should redirect the user after loging out
-  redirectUri: string  // Required scope?: string  // default: ''
+  redirectUri: string  // Required
+  // Which scopes to request for the auth token scope?: string  // default: ''
   // Which URL to call for logging out of the auth provider logoutEndpoint?: string  // default: null